 For my E. coli research, I am specifically considering how different methods of manure application to the soil impact both the expressed and genomic differences in pathogenic E. coli strains.
 This will provide another piece of information to farmers looking to balance pathogen management with other considerations like manure storage and nutrient management.

 My measurements of greenhouse gas emissions from residential septic systems represent some of the first measurements of this kind.
 They increase our understanding of the costs and benefits of using this form of decentralized wastewater treatment, as it becomes more prevalent in the United States.

 Finally, my research on using different interventions to improve student engagement in online chats is important first and foremost for the course I teach.
 In addition, it directly adds to a national and international conversation on how best to provide online education to a growing number of students.

 My undergraduate experience at Cornell greatly shaped my interests.
 I had the opportunity to participate in a number of research experiences both on and off campus that got me hooked on fieldwork and exploring the natural world.
 My current research on E. coli actually started during my senior year at Cornell!
 Another formative experience was my involvement with the Learning Strategies Center.
 I tutored introductory chemistry for three years, and discovered how much I enjoyed working with students and sharing my knowledge.

-I understand you’ve been involved in some of CU-CIRTL’s programming.
+I understand you’ve been involved in some of CIRTL’s programming.
 Can you please elaborate on your participation in these programs?